-The CMA Examination is a four-part examination in the areas of:
+The CMA Examination is a two-part examination in the areas of:

 Beta Alpha Psi is the international honors organization for financial information professionals.
 Its rich history dates to 1919 with chapters installed at colleges and universities where accounting programs are of a high level of academic and professional achievement.
 Since that time, Beta Alpha Psi has expanded its membership to include top students with majors in either finance or management information systems, along with those students majoring in accounting.
 Of the more than 200 chapters in the United States, Seton Hall University’s Zeta Xi chapter was the first in the state of New Jersey.